xjwu1024/PPT/README.md

 <img src="imgs/F4.png" alt="Alt text" style="display: block; margin: auto; width:100%;">

 &nbsp;
-In order to demonstrate the performance of the approach more intuitively, we show the visualization of f token compression results on ImageNet-1k val using a trained DeiT-S model with PPT.
+In order to demonstrate the performance of the approach more intuitively, we show the visualization of token compression results on ImageNet-1k val using a trained DeiT-S model with PPT.

 <img src="imgs/F5.png" alt="Alt text" style="display: block; margin: auto; width:100%;">